This is the mandatory training page. Click here to return to CAP's information page on preventing and addressing sexual abuse and misconduct.

 In November 2018, Bill 21: An Act to Protect Patients was introduced to improve transparency and enforce penalties for regulatory complaints relating to sexual abuse and misconduct.

-The legislative amendment to the Health Professions Act included the requirement that all regulated health professionals undertake specialized training annually to prevent and address sexual abuse and misconduct.
+The legislative amendment to the Health Professions Act included the requirement that all regulated health professionals undertake specialized training to prevent and address sexual abuse and misconduct.
 Each year at practice permit renewal, Alberta psychologists are required to declare their successful completion of training on preventing and addressing sexual abuse.
 Below are two trainings that fulfill the legislated mandatory training requirement.
 One training has been developed by The College of Alberta Psychologists (CAP) and the other by the Alberta Federation of Regulated Health Professions (AFRHP).
 Psychologists are only required to complete at least ONE of the trainings.
 Due to the sensitivity and significance of the topic and the potential implications for regulated members, CAP encourages all psychologists to complete BOTH trainings.
 Psychologists are required to declare at the time of their annual practice permit renewal that they have completed the prevention of sexual abuse and sexual misconduct mandatory training.
+Please note that this training is not an annual requirement, but it is expected that all regulated members complete this training at least once.

 Please contact the Director of Professional Guidance at 780.424.5682 or toll free in Alberta 1.800.659.0857 or email us.